Newcastle upon Tyne, England

 Roomzzz Newcastle City (city centre, 10-minute walk)

-Premier Inn Newcastle City Centre (various locations)
+Premier Inn Newcastle City Centre (New Bridge Street) (5-minute walk)

 Quayside (Recommended for Atmosphere)